NonsoCynthia/D2T-Longer-Text-Agent-System/README.md

 Typical options:

-- English surface realization
-  Use the default configuration or set `language="en"` when calling ablation builders.
+- English surface realizationUse the default configuration or set `language="en"` when calling ablation builders.
 - Irish surface realization
   Use `SURFACE_REALIZATION_PROMPT_GA` or pass `language="ga"` to the workflow builders that accept it.

 Example for an Irish workflow variant: